 The overall goal of our research program is to develop pro-regenerative scaffolds and in vitro disease models using naturally derived biomaterials and innate cellular capabilities.
 These models can help us gain a better understanding of healthy and diseased states, and ultimately develop novel therapeutics to improve patient outcomes.

-Research in our lab has been supported by the NIH, PhRMA Foundation, Arkansas Biosciences Institute, UAMS Arkansas Breast Cancer Research Program, U of A Chancellor’s Innovation Fund, and U of A Women’s Giving Circle.
+Research in our lab has been supported by the NIH, NSF, PhRMA Foundation, Arkansas Biosciences Institute, UAMS Arkansas Breast Cancer Research Program, U of A Chancellor’s Innovation Fund, and U of A Women’s Giving Circle.

 Current research projects are descried below:

-Tissue Engineering Approaches to Study Cancer-Nerve Crosstalk
+Tissue Engineering Approaches to Study Cancer Neuroscience

 A key undervalued component of cancer progression is its crosstalk with adjacent nerves.
 This interaction prompts perineural invasion and tumor innervation, which accelerate tumor metastasis to secondary locations.
 Using tissue engineered in vitro modeling platforms, we probe metabolic and microenvironmental factors, such as tumor extracellular vesicles, stromal cells, and structural remodeling, responsible for facilitating tumor-nerve communication in hopes of identifying potential targets for cancer therapies.